Soneso/as-soroban-examples/timelock/README.md

 To run the contract, you need to prepare the needed accounts and token first.
 You can find an example in [testContract.cjs](https://github.com/Soneso/as-soroban-examples/tree/main/timelock/testContract.cjs).

-To run the test you can execute it as follows:
+To run the test, you can execute it as follows:

 ```sh
 node testContract.cjs